Priyankakri8893/Blogging_Site_Mini_Project/README.md

 - In case of unauthorized access return an appropirate error message.

 ## Testing (Self-evaluation During Development)
-- To test these apis create a new collection in Postman named Project 1 Blogging
+- To test these apis create a new collection in Postman
 - Each api should have a new request in this collection
 - Each request in the collection should be rightly named.
 Eg Create author, Create blog, Get blogs etc
-- Each member of each team should have their tests in running state

 Refer below sample